josharsh/mcp-server-boilerplate/README.md

 ---

-This boilerplate is the recommended starting point for all new Python MCP server projects.
+MCP Base is the recommended starting point for all new Python MCP server projects.
 Fork, extend, and contribute improvements!